polterguy/polterguy.github.io/tutorials/lambda/index.md

    return:bool:true
 ```

-the above creates a slot that simply returns the boolean value of _"true"_,
+The above creates a slot that simply returns the boolean value of _"true"_,
 but you can put any amount of Hyperlambda into your slots - And due to
 the functional aspect of Hyperlambda, you can use these slots as
 if they were normal C# slots.
 An example of invoking the